Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-A3GSOZWzGqs.md

 # [June 22nd, 2021 Livestream](../2021-06-22.md)
 ## Q&A: Will we see something like Blueprints in Update 5?
 https://www.youtube.com/watch?v=A3GSOZWzGqs
-This question was possibly duplicated with a more recent answer: [November 2nd, 2021 Livestream Q&A: Current team consensus on Blueprints?](./yt-yP3yd9rIfUk.md) [https://www.youtube.com/watch?v=yP3yd9rIfUk](https://www.youtube.com/watch?v=yP3yd9rIfUk)
+This question was possibly duplicated with a more recent answer: [February 11th, 2022 Hot Potato Bonus Stream Q&A: Blueprints?](./yt-lidkhceF2oc.md) [https://www.youtube.com/watch?v=lidkhceF2oc](https://www.youtube.com/watch?v=lidkhceF2oc)

 ### Topics